Particular/docs.particular.net/samples/scheduling/quartz/sample.md

 ---
 title: Quartz.NET Usage
-summary: Using of Quartz.NET to send messages from within an NServiceBus endpoint.
+summary: Using Quartz.NET to send messages from within an NServiceBus endpoint.
 reviewed: 2021-07-28
 component: Core
 related: